kiwiriver/handon_light_scattering/README.md

 Each code is provided with makefile and examples for plot and analysis.

 ## Authors
-This package was developed in 2014 by Meng Gao (https://github.com/kiwiriver) with supports from Prof. Ping Yang and George Kattawar at Texas A&M University.
+This package was developed in 2014 by Meng Gao (https://github.com/kiwiriver) with supports from Profs.
+Ping Yang and George Kattawar at Texas A&M University.

 ## References
 - Born, M. and E. Wolf (1999).
 Principles of Optics: Electromagnetic Theory of Propagation, Interference and Diffraction of Light.